-This stretch for pain relief from an herniated disc or bulging disc is inspired from the McKenzie method.
+This stretch for disc herniation disc or bulging disc is inspired by the McKenzie method.

-You can do it multiple times during the day as long as it reliefs pain in your lower back.
-If pain is worse then this exercice is not for you: you should not do it and seek medical help if you haven’t already.
+You can do it multiple times during the day as long as it relieves pain in your lower back.
+If pain is worse, then this herniated disc stretch is not for you: you should not do it and seek medical help if you haven’t done so yet.

-Pain relief from a lumbar disc herniation will help you get going on and have quite a decent life until the problem resolves by itself and the lumbar disc heals.
+Pain relief from a herniated disc will help you get going on and have quite a decent life until the problem resolves by itself and the lumbar disc heals.

-Lumbar disc herniation is a temporary phenomenon that lasts from a few weeks to several months but eventually resolves itself in most cases, provided you help it doing that.
+Lumbar disc herniation is a temporary phenomenon that lasts from a few weeks to several months but eventually resolves itself in most cases, provided you help it do that.

 To relieve pain due to a lumbar disc herniation, there are some things to do and some things not to do.

-To relieve pain from a herniated disc, there are three things that we must absolutely avoid doing:
+To relieve pain from a herniated disc, these are three things that we must avoid doing: